 For very clear reasons (most people need to utilize space inside their car) these bike racks are not very popular.
 However, if you have a larger car like a minivan or SUV, and don't use second and third rows these will provide a safer ride for your precious bikes with some extra ant-theft protection.

 To use one you will need to remove the front wheel.
 After that - the process is straightforward - just push the bike inside and secure the now free hub in place.

-These can hold up to four bikes, but you can also use two slots at time when you need to use one side of seats .
+These can hold up to four bikes, but you can also use two slots at a time when you need to use one side of seats.

 As mentioned above, as a pickup truck owner you have the luxury of choosing almost any bike rack on the market - you're not limited by your car type.

-Still, the optimal way for trucks to haul bikes are designated bed racks.
+Still, the optimal way for trucks to haul bikes is a designated bed rack.
 They come in 1-piece packs, so if you only have a single bike there's no need to occupy extra space.